Ganpatrao Deshmukh

-Ganpatrao Deshmukh (10 August 1927 – 30 July 2021) was an Indian politician.
+Bhai Ganpatrao Annasaheb Deshmukh (10 August 1927 – 30 July 2021) was an Indian politician.
 He remained a member of the Maharashtra Legislative Assembly for 54 years.

-He was affectionately called "Abasaheb" by the people.
-He was also called "Bhai" by peasants and workers.
+He was affectionately called "Abasaheb" by the people and He was also called "Bhai" by Peasants and workers.

 Biography

 He was the leader of Peasants and Workers Party of India (PWP).
 He belongs to Hindu - Dhangar (shepherd) caste.
 He is the longest serving member of the Maharashtra Legislative Assembly having been elected 11 times, during the last 54 years, from Sangola in Solapur district.
 Deshmukh also briefly served as a minister in the First Sharad Pawar ministry in 1978, and later in 1999, when PWP supported the Congress-NCP alliance.

 Deshmukh was first elected to the State Assembly in the 1962 elections, and since then won every election, except for the 1972 and 1995 elections.
 In 2012, the government and the Assembly congratulated him upon his completing 50 years as a member.

 In the 2014 Maharashtra Legislative Assembly election at the age of eighty-eight, he won the Sangola constituency for a record 11th time with 94,374 votes.